-Learn how to make a vintage-looking basket wreath to welcome guests in style.
+Learn how to make a basket wreath to welcome guests in style.
+This vintage-looking basket wreath makes a perfect gift for Mom or just because.
 This easy project takes less than 30 minutes to complete.

 How to Make a Basket Wreath:

 - 2 florist foam blocks available at craft stores

 - Plastic bag, such as a grocery bag

 - Hydrangea, lavender or other flowers and herbs

 - Floral snips

 - Gardening gloves

 - Optional: Decorative sheet moss